VeldEnDuin/VeldEnDuin.github.io/en/covid/current.md

 In concrete terms, our second residents can continue to come.
 In addition, our rental accommodations are now also open and campers and caravans are again welcome.

-Non-essential travel to and from abroad is prohibited from January 27 to April 18.

 ## Mouth mask duty
 Mouth masks remain mandatory in shops and shopping streets, public buildings, public transport and everywhere where no distance can be kept.